-Research shows that diabetes can increase the risk of developing high blood pressure.
-According to a research study conducted in 2018(2), high blood pressure is twice as common in people suffering from diabetes as compared to people who do not have diabetes.
-While people do use Chaga for blood pressure, using Chaga to improve diabetes suggests that the risk of high blood pressure may be reduced.
+For example, research shows that diabetes can increase the risk of high blood pressure.
+According to a research study conducted in 2018(2), high blood pressure is twice as common in people who have diabetes compared to people who do not have diabetes.

 Diabetes And Chaga Mushroom Benefits

-Several animal studies have looked into the relationship between Chaga mushroom and diabetes.
-Let's look at what we know so far and how it may help.
+Several animal studies have looked into the relationship between Chaga mushrooms and diabetes.
+Let's look at what we know and how it may help.

 1. Lower Blood Sugar Levels

 The relationship between Type 2 diabetes and Chaga mushroom consumption has been a subject of this research published in 2017(4).
 It investigated the role of I. obliquus polysaccharides (IOPS) in animals with type 2 diabetes.
-The research study concluded that the ingredients in Chaga mushrooms can improve insulin resistance and sensitivity and help with controlling blood sugar levels.
+The research study concluded that the ingredients in Chaga mushrooms could fight insulin resistance and help control blood sugar levels.

-The relationship between Chaga mushroom and type 2 diabetes was also evaluated in another study(5) from 2017 that showed similar results.
+Researchers investigated the relationship between Chaga mushroom and Type 2 Diabetes in another study(5) from 2017.
 After four weeks of using Chaga mushroom on mice, there was a reduction in body weight, fasting blood glucose, and insulin levels.

-In an experimental study(6), diabetic mice were given extracts of Inonotus obliquus broth in a dose of 500 and 1000 mg/kg body weight.
+In yet another experimental study(6), researchers gave diabetic mice extracts of Inonotus obliquus broth in a dose of 500 and 1000 mg/kg body weight.

-The beta-glucans, triterpenoids, and polyphenol present in Chaga were found to significantly alleviate blood glucose and insulin resistance in a study.
-Researchers even went on to conclude that the effects produced by 500mg/kg of mushroom were similar to that of the anti-diabetic drug metformin(7).
+Another research study found Chaga's beta-glucans, triterpenoids, and polyphenols effective in controlling blood glucose and insulin resistance.
+Researchers concluded the effects of a dosage of 500mg/kg of mushroom were similar to that of the anti-diabetic drug metformin(7).

 2. Chaga Mushrooms Fights Inflammation

 Both type 1 and type 2 diabetes are linked with(9) inflammation.
-The anti-inflammatory properties of Chaga may be potentially utilized to prevent and control the disease.
+Diabetic people can use the anti-inflammatory properties of Chaga to prevent and control the disease.

 3. Lowers Cholesterol

-The American Heart Association (AHA), states that diabetes often increases the bad cholesterol (LDL) and decreases the good cholesterol (HDL).
-Both of these conditions raise your risk of developing heart disease, heart attack, and stroke.
-All these conditions are associated with unmanaged blood sugar levels.
+The American Heart Association (AHA) states that diabetes increases the bad cholesterol (LDL) and decreases the good cholesterol (HDL), raising your risk of developing cardiovascular diseases.

 4. Protects The Kidney

 The prevalence of diabetic nephropathy and end-stage kidney diseases is increasing and eventually will be an unavoidable health burden(12) in people with uncontrolled blood sugar levels.
-It is also associated with an increased risk of cardiovascular morbidity and mortality.
+Kidney damage is also associated with increased cardiovascular morbidity and mortality risk.

 Helping with diabetes management, taking Chaga makes cells receptive to blood sugar.
-This keeps the excessive glucose from going into the kidney and causing damage.
-Managing diabetes and blood sugar levels, using the mushroom and insulin properly can reduce the risk of dealing with a damaged kidney in the future.
+This keeps the excess glucose from going into the kidney and causing damage, lowering the risk of kidney damage.